 The Remuneration and Nomination Committee reviews information from external sources in relation to its existing remuneration structure.
-The process of evaluation has remained in-house and informal during the year, with two reviews of the Board, employees and Directors undertaken in March and December 2018.
+The process of evaluation has remained in-house and informal during the year, with two reviews of the Board, employees and Directors undertaken during the year.